SANDAG/Data-Pipeline-Tool/README.md

 - `expressions.csv`: Contains expressions to summarize data and controls how summary tables are written upon tool completion.

+- `user_added_functions.py`: Contains user-defined functions that can be called in the processor.

 The following describes the contents of these files and how they can be edited.

 ### `settings.yaml`